-On your router, add static routes to the other PCs, using their router IP addresses as the next-hop.
+On your router, add static routes to the other PCs, using their router's backbone IP addresses as the next-hop.

+'''

-ip route n.n.n.n m.m.m.m g.g.g.g
+ip route n.n.n.m m.m.m.m g.g.g.g

+'''
-Do this for every PC/router cluster in the class.

-Consult the map earlier to obtain the PC/router local subnet, and the corresponding router backbone IP address.
+- n.n.n.m m.m.m is their subnet and netmask g.g.g.g is their router's address on the backbone - □ Do this for every PC/router cluster in the class - There are A LOT of them.
+Cut and paste? - Consult the map earlier to obtain the PC/router local subnet, and the corresponding router backbone IP address.

+Forwarding Tables at this point in the exercise

-- ·All routers can reach all PCs
+- All routers can reach all PCs

-- 'All PCs can reach all backbone IP addresses
+- All PCs can reach all backbone IP addresses

 - All PCs can reach PCs in other rows

-- Test with traceroute
+- □ Test with traceroute